losizm/scamper/README.md

 config.secure(new File("/path/to/private.key"), new File("/path/to/public.cert"))
 ```

-Or, if you have them tucked away in a key store, you can supply the key store
+Or, if you have them tucked away in a keystore, you can supply the keystore
 location.

 ```scala